The ultimate Guatemala Packing List + what to wear

 Essential Guatemala Packing List

 Everyone is unique and has unique needs, so take this Guatemala packing list as a jumping-off point.
-You probably have an idea what kind of travel style and activities you prefer.
+You probably have an idea of what kind of travel style and activities you prefer.

 Are you going to backpack?
 Use public transportation?
 Visit luxury hotels and resorts?
 Take salsa lessons?
 Learn Spanish while staying with a local family?
 Let your activities inspire and inform what you take.

 If you’re going to Guatemala for a quick vacation, it makes sense to take everything you need with you.
 If you plan to stay for a month or a few, save the weight in your suitcase for the things that matter most.
 You’ll have time to go shopping for toiletries and other essentials once you arrive.

 Depending on how long you’ll be in Guatemala, you might only be taking a carry-on.
 Pack a foldable duffle bag into your luggage so that you can load up on souvenirs and artwork and avoid paying checked-bag fees on your way down.